 While you’re at it, try not to regret it the rest of your life.

 You can find plenty of information about where to stay, what to do, and what the weather will be.
 Here’s something you won’t see on the news:

 - Police will go where the parties are, just like you.
 They will arrest hundreds each week and issue perhaps thousands of tickets in Port Aransas, Rockport, and Corpus Christi alone.
 Local police departments are joined by state troopers, county constables, sheriff’s deputies, alcohol enforcement agents, game wardens (yes, they can arrest you, too), and just about any law enforcement officer who isn’t busy elsewhere.

-- One of the worst things you can do at Spring Break is talk to a cop of any kind or have interactions of any kind with cops.
+- One of the worst things you can do at Spring Break is talking to a cop or interacting with cops.
 Cops are NOT there to help you.
 They are not looking for ways to make life easy for you.
 The primary reason the cops are there is crowd control.
 Arresting people and issuing tickets are tools cops use to try to control crowds.
 If people see cops making arrests and issuing tickets, people might be less inclined to misbehave.